tock/tock/doc/reference/trd-legal.md

 4.1 Format
 ----------

-License and copyright information SHOULD appear near the top of a file.
-Generally, license and copyright information SHOULD be the first lines in a file unless necessary for technical (e.g. to accommodate the shebang in a shell script) or other reasons (e.g. importing a file with an existing copyright notice in a different location).

 License and copyright information SHOULD have exactly one (1) blank line separating it from any other content in the file.